If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 Psychology Researcher

-There is no prescribed level of study to become a psychology researcher but advanced courses – masters and doctorates – are highly advantageous.
+There is no prescribed level of study to become a researcher but advanced courses – masters and doctorates – are highly advantageous.
 Researchers often have to compete for funding.

 Clinical Psychology